-The 2018 Symposium of the EU-CoE youth partnership will focus on exploring the crossing between social inclusion of young people and digitalisation, reflecting especially on how digitalisation affects young people’s lives, and what the role of youth policy, youth work and youth research can be in this respect.
+The 2018 Symposium of the EU-CoE youth partnership focused on exploring the intersection between social inclusion of young people and digitalisation, reflecting especially on how digitalisation affects young people’s lives, and what the role of youth policy, youth work and youth research can be in this respect.

-Firstly, the Symposium will be articulated around young people’s lives, experiences and how digitalisation has an impact on them, especially in relation to young people’s social inclusion.
+Firstly, the Symposium was articulated around young people’s lives, experiences and how digitalisation has an impact on them, especially in relation to young people’s social inclusion.

-The thematic focus of the Symposium will be on how social inclusion of young people is or can be affected by digitalisation on questions such as:
+The thematic focus of the Symposium was on how social inclusion of young people is or can be affected by digitalisation on questions such as:

 - Access to services, youth-friendly services, services for social inclusion;